HL7/davinci-dtr/input/pagecontent/specification.md

 When launching with the `currentorder` or `currentqr` scopes, if no QuestionnaireResponse is passed, SMART app will query the EHR to try to find the QuestionnaireResponses linked to that order by the [context extension](StructureDefinition-context.html).
 If there are multiple QuestionnaireResponses for an order, will need to investigate whether it's possible to pass multiple responses as a launch context.

 The QuestionnaireResponse will have all the information required to request the Questionnaire and CQL from the payer server and allow relaunch of the session with previously answered questions already filled out.
-[Save Context for Relaunch](specification.html#persisting-application-state)
+(See the [Save Context for Relaunch](specification.html#persisting-application-state) section)

 #### Authentication of SMART on FHIR application to payer API
 The Electronic Health Record (EHR) system **SHALL** be the primary system used to initiate the DTR process.
 The [SMART App Launch](http://hl7.org/fhir/smart-app-launch) will typically be initiated from within the EHR.